big-skim-milk/sk-hashtagger/README.md

 The function takes three arguments: *element*, *options*, and *callback*.

-Callback returns tag clicked as a string, and for now, element requires the $w wrapper syntax.
+Callback returns tag clicked as a string. *element* can be $w() object, string, or array of either.

 **Import statement:**